krishnanlab/PyGenePlexus/docs/source/notes/cli.rst

                             The choices are: {GO, DisGeNet} (default: GO) -s , --small_edgelist_num_nodes
-                            Number of nodes in the small edgelist. (default: 50) -dd , --data_dir      Directory in which the data are stored. (default: data/) -od , --output_dir    Output directory with respect to the repo root directory. (default: result/)
+                            Number of nodes in the small edgelist. (default: 50) -dd , --data_dir      Directory in which the data are stored, if set to None, then use the default data directory ~/.data/geneplexus (default: None)
-      -z, --zip_output      If set, then compress the output directory into a Tar Gz file. (default:
-                            False)
+      -od , --output_dir    Output directory with respect to the repo root directory. (default: result/)
       -l , --log_level      Logging level.
 The choices are: {CRITICAL, ERROR, WARNING, INFO, DEBUG}
                             (default: INFO)
       -q, --quiet           Suppress log messages (same as setting lov_level to CRITICAL). (default:
                             False)
+      -z, --zip-output      If set, then compress the output directory into a Tar Gz file. (default:
+                            False)
+      --clear-data          Clear data directory and exit. (default: False)